 Families are a part of our centre and we work in partnership so that together we can offer continuity and progression in your child’s learning and development.
 We welcome your input throughout your child’s journey through the centre.
 The more involved and settled ‘you’ feel, the more your child will settle and thrive at the centre and collaboration is the key.

-We believe that by offering a nurturing and caring environment, with lots of cuddles, we are able to accomodate the needs of your child as she/ he progresses through the centre.
+We believe that by offering a nurturing and caring environment, with lots of cuddles, we are able to accommodate the needs of your child as she/ he progresses through the centre.
 Research shows how important positive relationships are in the development of children and our staff are committed to the well-being of your child.

 It’s through relationships that children learn more about their world – how to think, understand, communicate, behave, show emotions, develop social skills and move around.